chkp-apopisteru/aws-serverless-react/README.md

 # React + Vite

+Deployment in Amplify based on [AWS tutorial](https://aws.amazon.com/getting-started/hands-on/build-web-app-s3-lambda-api-gateway-dynamodb/)

+In lambdas Check Point Cloud Guard layer will be injected.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: